Makk18/Angry-Birds/README.md

   - Step 5: Now in com.BirdsAngry.lwjgl3, Select Lwjgl3Launcher.
   - Step 6: Now After opening it, click on the Run option at top right corner and the game will start.

+// I have added different sctructures for different levels